Campervan hire Italy

 You pay tolls when driving your rental campervan on the Italian autostrada.
-Toll costs are roughly one euro per seven kilometers, and are paid with cash or card via a ticketing system.
+Toll costs are roughly one euro per seven kilometres, and are paid with cash or card via a ticketing system.

 Italy has plenty of motorhome stops around the country, called aree di sosta, both equipped and unequipped.
 Apart from these parking spots, campsites are widely available for campervanners––though not as much as in France.